 Ethiopia is located in the Horn of Africa between 3.5° and 14°N and 33° and 48°E. Access to energy is among the key elements for the economic and social developments of Ethiopia.
 The energy sector in Ethiopia can be generally categorized in to two major components: (i) traditional (biomass), and (ii) modern (such as electricity and petroleum).
 As more than 80 % of the country's population is engaged in the small-scale agricultural sector and live in rural areas, traditional energy sources represent the principal sources of energy in Ethiopia.
-The current total installed electrical capacity in Ethiopia has reached 2,178 MW.
+The total installed electrical capacity in Ethiopia commissioned by the end of 2011 is about 2041 MW and from this a total of about 5000 GWH has been generated in 2011.
 The medium and long term electrical generation development plan consists mainly of hydro projects.
 Generation from wind and geothermal power plants are foreseen to compliment the hydro.